14 Categories of Disabilities in IDEA

 Well, first, I have found too many times that classification drives placement.
 If my child needs an autism support classroom, I want him there.
 Not an MDS classroom and vice versa.

 I mean the most frequent.
 Because I see this happening all over the place and it’s got to stop.
 And that is-autistic kids being labeled as ED.
 Because the child is exhibiting behaviors consistent with ED behaviors, they get this label.
 Even if it is noted elsewhere that the child is autistic.
 99.9% of the time the root of the problem is that the child’s autism is NOT being properly supported which is leading to behaviors.

 Support the autism, and the behaviors will fade.

 As I said, this is a common problem, and I’ve heard all kinds of bs and reasoning behind it, but it is now a battle I would fight.
 If a child is not blind, we don’t label him blind even if he exhibits similar behaviors to blind kids.
 So why is it appropriate to move a kid from autism to ED?
 It’s not.

-What do I do if I don’t agree with the classification?
+What do I do if I don’t agree with the IEP disability category?

 Like anything else, use the IEP process.
 Document, document, document.
 Make sure it is in your parent concerns and your parent letter of attachment.
 When you get the PWN, you have choices to make.